SimeonHristov99/FP_CS_24-25/Week_07 - Hello Haskell/README.md

 1. Add one new test case.
 Place a comment after it with the words `my test`.
 2. All tests pass.
 3. Normally, you would use the built-in function `gcd`.
 This is the only time when you should **not** use it.
-4. Guards are used for the implementation.
+4. `myGcdG` is implemented using guards.
+5. `myGcdPM` is implemented using pattern matching.
-5. The right types are used.
+6. The right types are used.

 **Acceptance criteria:**